CONTACT YOUR CITY COUNCILLOR NOW.

 The route of Line 9 through Toronto has been marked (as shown) on sidewalks at all streets where the line crosses the city.
 (The Map on this site shows more detailed locations.)

-Our goal is to motivate all city councillors along the route to support a motion (now being prepared) at city hall to outlaw the transport of these hazardous materials across our city.
-(See the attached list of Wards for contact information.)
+Our goal is to motivate all city councillors to support a motion at city hall to outlaw the transport of these hazardous materials across our city.
+These "Unconventional Oil" products, which now includes Light Bakken Crude along with DilBit, are extremely explosive, and are solely for export.

 NRDC